jefgen/icu/docs/userguide/collation/customization/ignorepunct.md

 ## Blanked

-The simplest option is to “ignore punctuation” completely, as if all variable characters (and following combining marks) had been removed from the input strings before comparing them.
+The simplest option is to "ignore punctuation" completely, as if all variable characters (and following combining marks) had been removed from the input strings before comparing them.

-For example: “De Anza” = “De-Anza” = “DeAnza”.
+For example: "De Anza" = "De-Anza" = "DeAnza".

 In ICU, this option is selected with alternate=shifted and strength=primary|secondary|tertiary.
 (ICU does not support Blanked combined with strength=identical.)

-The implementation “blanks” out all weights of the variable characters’ collation elements.
+The implementation "blanks" out all weights of the variable characters’ collation elements.

 *With all of the following options, variable characters are ignored on levels